leowz/fitleiOSAppGitBook/appendix.md

 In `tryCloth()`

+When user try on any clothes from cloth mode, by touching on any garment, events below will be sent.

 > FitleMixpanel.track\("app-start tryon", property: \["cloth\_id": clothChosen!, "size\_id": sizeChosen!, "color\_id": colorChosen!\]\)
 >
 > FitleMixpanel.track\("app-tryon loaded"\)

 In `iRateUserDidAttemptToRateApp`

+Triggered when the iRate panel appears and user try to rate.

 > FitleMixpanel.track\("app - click on rate\_popup"\)